shtoystack/docker-guacamole/README.md

 ### Underscore character is not displayed in SSH sessions

-There is a know bug, where, in certain conditions, the underscore character is not displayed properly.
+There is a known bug, where, in certain conditions, the underscore character is not displayed properly.
 This issue appeared since Guacamole 1.3, and still exists in 1.4.

 Based on some investigations, it seems the issue is with the libpango library (text rendering library), that is used by Guacamole.
 The issue has been known for quite a few years now by the library team, but unfortunately, it does not look like a solution will ever be found, as it really appears to be quite random and difficult to reproduce.